 \section{Applications of Theoretical Results}

 Our theoretical results and the TV-EM meta-algorithm can now be applied to provide novel theoretical insights, and to point to novel ways to develop learning algorithms for generative models.
 We will consider three applications of our results: First, we will consider multiple-cause or latent variable generative models, i.e., models for which the values of multiple latent variables combine to generate the data.
 Second, we consider applications to mixture models, i.e., models for which an observation is always generated by one latent variable.
-Finally, in the third application we investigate the relation between TV-EM and `hard EM', which is a very widely applied and in practice very successful form of paramter optimization in generative models.
+Finally, in the third application, we investigate the relation between TV-EM and `hard EM'.
+The latter being a very widely applied and in practice very successful form of parameter optimization in generative models.